unraid/docs/docs/unraid-os/getting-started/set-up-unraid/customize-unraid-settings.md

 ### Scheduler

-The scheduler settings page allows you to easily configure the frequency for two automated tasks: parity checks and the cache mover.
+The scheduler settings page allows you to easily configure the frequency for two automated tasks: %%parity checks|parity-check%% and the cache %%Mover|mover%%.

 ## User Utilities